stephan-klein/supersonic/docs/steroids/build-service/plugins/developing-custom-plugins.md

 * [Plugin Specification at (cordova.apache.org)][cordova-plugin-spec]

-##Using Cordova CLI

-Steroids projects created with v2.7.26 or newer include support for running Cordova CLI commands inside the Steroids project.
-This way, you can have a native Cordova project running on the side that you can use to develop custom plugins easily.
-See the [Using Cordova CLI guide][using-cordova-cli] for more information.

 ##Native Code

 Once you define JavaScript for your plugin, you need to complement it with at a native implementation for at least one platform.
 Detailed instructions for each platform are linked below.
 These guides continue to build on the simple Echo Plugin example discussed above.